dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 - Publish your notebook to Dockstore

 Notebooks are documents that can include code, text, images, and other media resources.
 They can be executed in notebook environments like Google Colab and JupyterLab.
 This document will outline what is needed to register, update, and publish a notebook onto Dockstore.
-Please keep in mind that notebook functionality is currently in beta mode.
+Please keep in mind that notebook functionality is currently in preview mode.

 Overview
 --------